EPIC US ROAD TRIP 2016DAYS 7-10 - NORTHERN ROCKIES - WYOMING, MONTANA, IDAHO & NORTHERN UTAH

 Geyser Country – Upper Geyser Basin – Old Faithful, Take II

-It was cold and overcast when we were arriving at Upper Gyser Basin, a biting wind blowing light, sideways hale for a period when we were standing on the Old Faithful boardwalk awaiting the start of the performance.
+It was an overcast & cold 4°C when we were arriving at Upper Gyser Basin, a biting wind blowing light sideways hale for a period when we were standing on the Old Faithful boardwalk awaiting the start of the show.
 It felt anything but early September.
-But that same wind also blew the clouds away and as the show began the sky was quickly clearing from the north, to the left of Old Faithful as we faced him.
+But that same wind also blew the clouds away and as the performance began the sky was quickly clearing from the north, to the left of Old Faithful as we faced him.
 Again, and just like earlier in the day at the Grand Canyon of the Yellowstone River in Canyon Country, the weather improved right on cue.